 Every single poster for Everest acts as a cautionary tale for regular people who fantasise about climbing to the top of Mount Everest.
 If one of the many poster taglines that double as warnings are to be believed, Everest is “the most dangerous place on earth”, a statement that has clearly been made by a marketing executive who has never travelled to any Middle Eastern territory taken over by ISIS.
-The true-life story behind Everest is a tragic accident that was impossible to avoid- it was impossible to predict the fatal turn of events that happened, yet the film seems to operate as a feature length “I told you so” to the climbers, all but criticising them for wanting to achieve the significant feat of climbing up the mountain.
-Sure, Everest is a mountain that would make Marvin Gaye and Tammi Terell refute their claim that their ain’t no mountain high enough- but it doesn’t make the climbers in the slightest bit flawed for trying, no matter how much the film tries to highlight character defects.
+The true-life story behind Everest is a tragic accident that was impossible to avoid – but despite nobody being able to predict the fatal turn of events that happened, the film seems to operate as a feature length “I told you so” to the climbers, all but criticising them for wanting to achieve the significant feat of climbing up the mountain.

-The film celebrates broad character archetypes, despite the real-life characters being exceptionally interesting characters with interesting stories to be told.
-Co-writer Simon Beaufoy previously subverted disaster movie stereotypes with his screenplay for Danny Boyle’s 127 Hours– here, he gives the impression he is equally doing that, most notably in a scene that embraces the ridiculousness of the immortal answer to the question of why you’d want to climb Everest, where the characters give groan-inducing laughs, cackling “because it’s there!” in a way that alerts you they are fully aware of the cliches.
+The film celebrates broad character archetypes, despite the real-life characters being exceptionally fascinating individuals with interesting stories to be told.
+Co-writer Simon Beaufoy previously subverted disaster movie stereotypes with his screenplay for Danny Boyle’s 127 Hours.
+Here, he gives the impression he is equally doing that, most notably in a scene that embraces the ridiculousness of the immortal answer to the question of why you’d want to climb Everest, where the characters give groan-inducing laughs, cackling “because it’s there!” in a way that alerts you they are fully aware of the cliches.
 But this is a rare display of self-awareness; the thinking is presumably to make all the characters as broad as possible so we can all relate – the lack of specificity in characterisation works against it, knowing that I would undeniably care about the characters if they had been written as they were in real life.